 Boeing is working on 150 projects, so they have 1,100 people per project.
 Averages are more prone to error, so we can assume a space elevator is 10 times bigger than average.
 This gives you 11,000 people.
 If you knew the size of the teams at Boeing, something which is not public information, you could better refine the estimates.
 A 11,000 person team would be a sight to behold.

-Setting aside the space elevator for a second, the key to faster technological progress is the more widespread use of free software in all aspects of science.
+Setting aside the space elevator, the key to faster technological progress is the more widespread use of free software in all aspects of science.
 For example, I believe there are more than enough computer vision PhDs, but there are 200+ different codebases and countless proprietary ones.
 Simply put, there is no computer vision codebase with critical mass, and this problem exists for a number of problem domains.
 The lessons of Wikipedia have not been learned.

-Many people think that the problem is a lack of hardware.
-But computers today can do billions of additions per second.
+We are not lacking hardware.
+Computers today can do billions of additions per second.
 If you could do 32-bit addition in your head in one second, it would take you 30 years to do the billion that your computer can do in that second.

 While a brain is different from a computer in that it does work in parallel, such parallelization only makes it happen faster, it does not change the result.
 Anything accomplished in our parallel brain could also be accomplished on computers of today, which can do only one thing at a time, but at the rate of billions per second.
 A 1-gigahertz processor can do 1,000 different operations on a million pieces of data in one second.
 With such speed, you don’t even need multiple processors.
-Even so, more parallelism is coming, and GPUs can be very useful for the early stages of computer vision.
+Even so, more parallelism is coming via GPUs.

 I have written a book that has ideas on how to write better software faster.
-Today, the programmers of this world have not adopted free software and modern programming languages sufficiently.
+Today, too many programmers of this world have not adopted free software and modern programming languages.
 I cannot speak for the shortest amount of time it would take to build the hardware for the space elevator, but I can speak a little bit about the software.
 Software is interesting because it seems there is no limit on the number of people who can work together.

 Leonardo Da Vinci said that: “Art is never finished, only abandoned.”
 This is true of software as well because both are perfectable to an arbitrary degree.
 Every software programmer has had a feeling in his gut that if he had more resources, he could do more things.
 Software is different than Wikipedia, but I have found generally that problems in software, assuming you have the right expertise, can be broken up into arbitrarily small tasks.
 Every interesting problem can be expressed as a functional interface and a graph of code that someone else can maintain.

 What we never built, and still don’t have, are some places where lots of people have come together to hash out the details, which is a lot closer to Wikipedia than it first appears.
-Software advances in a steady, stepwise fashion, which is why we need free software licenses: to incorporate all the incremental advancements that each scientist is making.
-Advances must eventually be expressed in software so it can be executed by a computer.
-Even if you believe we need certain scientific breakthroughs, it should be clear that things like robust computer vision are complicated enough that you would want 100s of people working together on the vision pipeline.
-So, while we are waiting for those breakthroughs, let’s get the 100 people together.
+Software advances in a steady, stepwise fashion, which is why we need free software licenses: to incorporate all the incremental advancements that each random scientist is making.
+Even if you believe we need more scientific breakthroughs, it should be clear that things like robust computer vision are complicated enough that you would want 100s of people working together on the vision pipeline.
+So, while we are waiting for those “breakthroughs, let’s just get the 100 people together.

 A big part of the problem is that C and C++ have not been retired.
 These languages make it hard for programmers to work together, even if they wanted to.
-There are all sorts of inefficiencies of time, from learning the archane rules about these ungainly languages, to the fact that libraries often use their own string classes, synchronization primitives, error handling schemes, etc.
+There are all sorts of inefficiencies of time, from learning the archane rules about these ungainly languages (especially C++), to the fact that libraries often use their own utility classes, synchronization primitives, error handling schemes, etc.

-This is a screenshot of a fluid analysis of an internal combustion engine and is built using a Python science library known as SciPy that can also do neural networks and basic computer vision.
+This is a screenshot of a fluid analysis of an internal combustion engine, and is built using a Python science library known as SciPy that can also do neural networks, and computer vision.

 So given all this technology at our disposal, we should be able to build this elevator in less than 7 years.
 Few would have predicted that it would take the unpaid volunteers of Wikipedia only 2.5 years to surpass Encyclopedia Britannica.
 Anything can happen in far less time than we think is possible if everyone steps up today to play their part.
 The way to be a part of the future is to invent it.
 We need to focus our scientific and creative energy towards big, shared goals.
 Wikipedia, as the world’s encyclopedia, is a useful and inspiring tool, and so people have come pouring in.